About Jennie

 As for the future, if my life has taught me one thing, it’s that God’s plans for me are far bigger and wilder than my own, so I’m just buckling up and enjoying the ride.
 Who’s with me?

-Picture Credit: Tanya Marsh
+Picture Credit: Mark Goddard

 on Mar 16th at 5:50 am